Former Tripura PWD minister Badal Chowdhury arrested

 Meanwhile, the Tripura High Court heard the anticipatory bail plea of Chowdhury on Monday.
 The court has reserved its verdict till Tuesday.

-Former Kolkata Mayor Bikash Ranjan Bhattacharya participated in Chowdhury's bail plea hearing while Advocate General Arun Kanti Bhowmick opposed the petition.
+Former Kolkata Mayor Bikash Ranjan Bhattacharya argued in favour of Chowdhury's bail plea while Advocate General Arun Kanti Bhowmick opposed the petition.
 Former PWD engineer-in-chief Sunil Bhowmik had been arrested and a warrant issued against former chief secretary Yashpal Singh in connection with the scam..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)